roguehistory/Hist_Digh3814/content/en/week/1/obsidian.md

 5. When the warning popup about community plugins & safe mode appears, turn safe mode OFF.

-6. This vault is configured with some simple templates for fetching and turning Hypothesis web/pdf annotations into notes, and for making log files to help with the digital tutorials for this course.
-As you try the various tutorials in this class, you can also keep notes via Obsidian's 'daily note' feature; this might be handy!
+6. As you try the various tutorials in this class, you can also keep notes via Obsidian's 'daily note' feature; this might be handy!
 Hit the 'view daily note' button in the toolbar to make your first note.
 This can be just a simple 'hey, this is a note'.

 ![template](/images/obs5.png)![template](/images/obs6.png)